-Apple just officially unveiled its new iPhones and Apple Watch.
+Apple recently unveiled its new iPhones and Apple Watch.
 While not much has been kept under wraps in the months leading up to the launch, it’s still important we talk about the features of the new devices.
 Let’s focus first on the newest iteration of Apple’s smartwatch, the Watch Series 4.

 Go from edge to edge

 Apple proudly says it has reengineered the Apple Watch from the ground up to make it what it is now.
 The most obvious change is the new edge-to-edge display on the bigger models.
 Now, there are 40mm and 44mm models with displays that are 35 percent and 32 percent bigger, respectively.
 The display takes as much of the front of the smartwatch as possible so apps and widgets can take up more space—one of the new watch faces allow for up to eight complications on one screen.

 Aside from this, Apple uses more ceramic and sapphire, which are said to improve cell reception on this smartwatch.
 The Digital Crown has also been redesigned.
 It now comes with haptic feedback and the red dot that used to be on the Cellular models is now changed to a red ring.

 The speaker has been moved to the opposite side of the microphone and is said to be 50 percent louder than its predecessors.
 The new placement is also meant to improve call quality.

 When Apple talked about redesigning its smartwatch, they improved the internals, too.
 The Watch Series 4 gets a 64-bit, dual-core S4 processor, which is said to be twice as fast as previous models.
 This new Apple Watch also has improved battery life, sort of.
 While you still get the same 18-hour battery life, Apple claims it can last longer —up to six hours, specifically.
 Apple Watch Series 4 runs on watchOS 5.